USS Texas (BB-35): Early operations

 Soon after war broke out in Europe in September 1939, Texas began operating on the Neutrality Patrol, an American attempt to keep the war out of the Western Hemisphere.
-Later, as the United States moved toward more active support of the Allied cause, the warship began convoying ships carrying Lend-Lease materiel to the United Kingdom.
-In February 1941, the US 1st Marine Division was activated aboard Texas.
+Later, as the United States moved toward more active support of the Allied cause, the warship began convoying ships carrying Lend-Lease material to the United Kingdom.
+In February 1941, the U.S. 1st Marine Division was activated aboard Texas.
 On 1 February, Admiral Ernest J. King hoisted his flag as Commander-in-Chief of the re-formed Atlantic Fleet aboard Texas.
 That same year, while on Neutrality Patrol in the Atlantic, Texas was stalked unsuccessfully by the German submarine U-203.

 On Sunday, 7 December 1941, the day of the attack on Pearl Harbor, the battleship was at Casco Bay, Maine, undergoing a rest and relaxation period following three months of watch duty at Naval Station Argentia, Newfoundland.
 After 10 days at Casco Bay, she returned to Argentia and remained there until late January 1942, when she got underway to escort a convoy to England.
 After delivering her charges, the battleship patrolled waters near Iceland until March when she returned home.
 At various times in 1942, the secondary battery was reduced to six 5-inch guns and the light AA battery was increased, adding two extra 1.1-inch/75-caliber quad mounts (these would be replaced by 10 quad mount 40 mm Bofors in June 1943) and adding fourteen 20 mm Oerlikon cannons (increased to 44 by 1944), the attack on Pearl Harbor having demonstrated the need for this.
 For the next six months, she continued convoy-escort missions to various destinations.
 On one occasion, she escorted Guadalcanal-bound Marines as far as Panama; on another, the warship screened service troops to Freetown, Sierra Leone, on the west coast of Africa.
 More frequently, she made voyages to and from the United Kingdom escorting both cargo- and troop-carrying ships.